lanl-aea/Tardigrade-examples/docs/software_usage.rst

 Individual workflows are created in SConscript files.
 These SConscript files are stored in the :code:`model_package/workflows/` directory.
 They are linked as simulation targets in the main :code:`SConstruct` file.
-The current collection of workflows are as follows:
+The current collection of workflows are shown below which will be listed as "Target Aliases" after executing the :code:`scons -h` help command.
+If certain pieces of software are not installed, such as Abaqus, then certain workflows will be excluded from this list.

 .. literalinclude:: SConstruct.py
    :lines: 434-472